Wouldn’t it be awesome to be able to get in a full workout and exercise in the comfort of your own home?

 The Lat Tower on the Blaze Home Gym is designed to help you work your shoulders and back, and the machine is designed with multiple cable attachments to work your chest, triceps, biceps, and shoulders.

 While it’s not the easiest for bench pressing, it allows you to perform Cable Flys, an almost-as-good chest-building workout.
-And don’t forget the lower body extension, which allows you to work both your quads (leg extensions) and hamstrings (leg curls).
+And don’t forget the lower body extension exercise, which allows you to work both your quads (leg extensions) and hamstrings (leg curls).

 “It’s a versatile piece of equipment that makes it possible to work your entire body (even your core) without the need for free weights or any other machines.”

 - Flexible Resistance Power Rod Customization: The Power Rod Technology resistance reaches 210 pounds, but you can upgrade the power rod resistance to as much as 410 pounds (though the upgrade will cost extra).
-The resistance is easily adjusted, allowing you to set your workout just the way you want it!
+The resistance is easily adjusted, allowing you to set your workout just the way you want it with the resistance rod!

 - 60+ Exercises: With this machine, you can perform up to 60 different exercises, thanks to the multiple cable and pulley system.
-It’s versatile and flexible, giving you an awesome workout every time.
+It’s versatile and flexible, giving you an awesome workout with full range exercise options every time.

-- Clean Pull: The cables pull smooth and clean, helping you to power through your workout without jerking or straining with the weights.
+- Clean Pull: The cables pull smooth and clean, helping you to power through your workout without jerking or straining with the weight stack.

 - Comfortable and Solid :The bench is cushioned and comfortable, yet it provides a solid platform for you to sit or lay on as you work out.
 The seat is adjustable and can slide back and forth to change the angle of your workouts (sliding seat).
 It can even be used for rowing workouts.